 "Family food production" means the keeping of not more than two cows, two sheep, two goats, twenty rabbits, fifty chickens, fifty pheasants, ten ducks, ten turkeys, ten geese, and twenty pigeons; provided that not more than three of the above-listed kinds of animals and fowl are permitted at any one time on any lot in zones where family food production may be a permitted or conditional use.

 “Fence” means any tangible barrier, latticework, screen, wall, hedge, or continuous growth of shrubs or trees with the purpose of, or having the effect of, preventing passage or view across the fence line.

+"Final plat" means a plat map prepared in accordance with the provisions of this ordinance for the purpose subdividing property.
+A final plat must be based on an accurate survey, and such survey marked on the ground so that streets, alleys, blocks, lots and other divisions thereof can be identified.

 “Financial Institutions” means a trust company, savings bank, industrial bank, savings and loan association, building and loan association, commercial bank, credit union, federal association, investment company, or other business association—which is chartered under federal or state law—solicits, receives, or accepts money or its equivalent on deposit and loans money as a regular business.
+"Financial institutions" does not include "check cashing", "pawn shops" or other similar uses.

+“Financial Institutions, Nondepository” Establishments that are primarily engaged in short term lending, such as title loans, check cashing, deferred deposit loan, or similar type of businesses.

+“Floodway” means the channel of a river or other watercourse and the adjacent land areas subject to erosive velocities and damage from flood-borne debris that must be reserved in order to discharge the base flood (Intermediate Regional Flood), without ultimately increasing the water surface elevation more than one foot.

+"Food Cart" means a cart:

+That is not motorized; and

+That a vendor, standing outside the frame of the cart, uses to prepare, sell, or serve food or beverages for immediate human consumption.

+"Food Truck" means:

+A fully encased food service establishment:

+On a motor vehicle or on a trailer that a motor vehicle pulls to transport; and

+From which a food truck vendor, standing within the frame of the vehicle, prepares, cooks, sells, or serves food or beverages for immediate human consumption;

+A food cart; or

+An ice cream truck.

-"Financial institutions" does not include "check cashing", "pawn shops" or other similar uses.“Freight Service” means an establishment primarily engaged in undertaking the transportation or transferring of goods, merchandise, materials, and commodities of any kind for compensation, and which may in turn make use of other transportation establishments in effecting delivery.
+“Freight Service” means an establishment primarily engaged in undertaking the transportation or transferring of goods, merchandise, materials, and commodities of any kind for compensation, and which may in turn make use of other transportation establishments in effecting delivery.

 "Frontage" means the uninterrupted linear or curvilinear extent of a lot, abutting on a street, measured along the street right-of-way from the intersection of one side lot line to the intersection of the other side lot line.
 The measurement of lot frontage shall not include irregularities in the street line and, in the case of a corner lot, shall extend to the point of intersection of the rights-of-way.
 If a lot has frontage on more than one street, only the frontage on one street may be used to satisfy the minimum lot frontage.